skylight-hq/skylight.digital/_blog_posts/lean_software_development_part_1.md

 No, they're not!
 I'm glad I pretended you asked.
 These terms are used loosely, but agile software development and lean software development are different answers to **fundamentally different risks**.

 Agile software development is a process to manage the risk of spending too much time building the wrong thing.
-Lean software development is a process to manage the risk of using time and money inefficiently when delivering software for well understood problems.
+Lean software development is a process to manage the risk of using time and money inefficiently when delivering software for well-understood problems.

 ### So should you be agile or lean?

-Because we unpacked the term lean, and made it clear what lean software development is and is not, you're now better prepared to consider these two approaches to software development and to answer the question of agile or lean for your own team and projects.
+Because we unpacked the term lean, and made it clear what lean software development is and isn't, you're now better prepared to consider these two approaches to software development and to answer the question of agile or lean for your own team and projects.

 Of the three instances of lean we described, lean software development is the odd duck.
 It's more directly derivative of lean manufacturing than either lean startup or lean product development, and the three lean approaches don't go together very well.
 As a lean startup, using lean product development, you're more likely to use agile software development than lean software development.